timothyhahn/jeeveshikedthepct/src/routes/chapters/09-chapter-9.md

 Moo was a bit surprised by my gentle "hi", but she waved back and did her best to bathe in the shallow waters I was eating my dinner by.
 She had had a tough day and was looking forward to this chance.
 We chatted for a bit until another hiker stomped across the bridge.
-This was Pitstop, who I last saw in the Sierra Nevadas and had demanded if I had seen Moo or Danger Noodle.
+This was Pitstop, who I last saw in the Sierras demanding if I had seen Moo or Danger Noodle.

 I continued on my own towards the boundary of Lassen National Park.
 Due to there being very few safe camping spots in this area, when Moo and Pitstop showed up later that evening, I made room for them to sleep next to me.